bugsink/bugsink/DESIGN-alerts.md

 ## "Later": more than first-time-only

-(The below only works if you let go of the idea that auto-mute is the only way you get volume-based alerts).
+(The below only works if you let go of the idea that the only way you get volume-based alerts is when some unmute-condition occurs).

 Rather than just having first-time only rules, you could have alerting rules that are triggered when a condition persists. e.g.